SC Disaster Preparation

 c.
 Petroleum jelly

 d.
-Bug spray
+Bug spray - Extra clothing.

 a.
 Consider expected weather